anitaposch/anita-grav/user/pages/04.blog/articles-2022/221031-trevor-ncube/221031-trevor-ncube.md

 template: article
 ---

-# Anita Posch on influential Zimbabwean YouTube channel
+# Anita Posch in conversation with Trevor Ncube on influential Zimbabwean channel

 Trevor Ncube, a Zimbabwean media entrepreneur influential and well respected throughout Southern Africa, invited me to be a guest on his show "In conversation with Trevor", an honor and pleasure for me.